 A sociologist and experienced social researcher, Pauline has worked on numerous national and international projects concerning social inclusion and minority communities.
 She has expertise in ethnographic research methods and she is an experienced filmmaker.
 Pauline works at the University part-time.

-Pauline also has extensive experience of project planning, development, management and monitoring of complex multi-agency programmes (including managing large staff teams and large multi streamed budgets, developing project management tools such as a communication strategy, risk analysis, monitoring tool, reporting mechanisms etc. Her past roles have included working as:
+Pauline also has extensive experience of project planning, development, management and monitoring of complex multi-agency programmes.
+This includes managing large staff teams and large multi-streamed budgets, developing project management tools such as a communication strategy, risk analysis, monitoring tool, reporting mechanisms.
+Her past roles have included:

 Pauline has made numerous contributions to various Government Committees including: The Department of Health ‘Inclusion health’ advisory group, the Home Office National Refugee Integration Forum; the Department of Health Advisory Committee on Asylum Seekers Mental Health; the Department of Health Steering Group on Language, Interpretation and Translation services; the Department of Health Equality and Diversity group.
 Pauline has been an invited speaker at various cross-party groups at the House of Commons.
 She has worked with various professional and voluntary agencies, including the Employability Forum, Freedom from Torture, the National Centre for HIV and Sexual Health, the Refugee Council, and the children’s charity Plan International.
 She is a member of the European Academic Network on Romani Studies

 2014 - Principle evaluator of the Trust Link’s Growing Together Project: Social therapeutic horticulture.
 Trust Links and South Essex Partnership University NHS Foundation Trust Charity, £4,000.